tyalt1/exhaust_sensor_array/README.md

 # Exhaust Sensor Array
 Arduino project for logging exhaust produced by cars.

-This project was done for Capstone Project for the University of Massachussetts Lowell.
+This project is a Capstone Project for the University of Massachussetts Lowell.

+## Dependancies

+This project imports [TinyGPSPlus](https://github.com/mikalhart/TinyGPSPlus) as a subtree for easier communication with the GPS module.

 ## License